jross365/Get-ExtendedAttributes/.github/README.md

 ### **-OmitEmptyFields**
-Instructs the function to remove all columns in the resultant data which do not contain any values.
+Instructs the function to remove all columns in the resultant data which do not contain any values. *-Clean* is an alias of *-OmitEmptyFields*.

 For example, a set of values that looks like this: